Lsam18/SIEM-Sentinel-Lab/README.md

 3. Enhancing visualization capabilities for better insights into attack patterns.
 4. Developing automated response mechanisms to mitigate detected threats.

+## Contribution
+Contributions to this project are welcome.
+Feel free to fork the repository, make improvements, and submit pull requests.

+## License
+This project is licensed under the [MIT License](LICENSE).

 <!--
  ```diff